sammsaski/DS5690_PaperReview/README.md

 **Q:** What happens if we extrapolate too far?

+# Background

+### Positional Embeddings
+**What are positional embeddings?
+Why do we care?**

+Positional embeddings encode information about the ordering of tokens in a sequence.
+It is easy to see how significantly the meaning of a sentence can change when changing only the ordering of the words.
+For example, let's look at the phrase "Samuel Sasaki is a fan of LeBron James".
+By manipulating the ordering of the words, one possible outcome is "Lebron James is a fan of Samuel Sasaki", which, as much as I might want it to be, is just not true.

+### Rotary Positional Embeddings (RoPE)

 # Position Interpolation
 Before jumping into the details of the method, let's first introduce an intuition for it.
 The image below provides a visualization of how Position Interpolation affects the positional embeddings of a sequence.